APS Mental Health Capability Project

 Our department led a review of workplace mental health and wellbeing across the Australian Public Service (APS).
 Staff from more than 100 agencies participated in the project.
 As a result, we developed a proposed whole-of-APS Mental Health Capability Framework.

-- develop a best practice approach to mental health that can be shared across the APS
+- provides a systems-based approach to building mental health and suicide prevention capability within the APS

 - acts as an overarching architecture that remains flexible and adaptable to agency-specific needs